mohankumarkandavel/Deloitte-workstream/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` on your browser.
 The app will automatically reload if you change any of the source files.

-Log in with these credentials
-> username: James\
-> password: 123

 ## Code scaffolding